-The Australian Panel of Experts on Environmental Law will develop recommendations for a new generation of federal environmental legislation that have heavily informed the work of the Places You Love Alliance.
-The APEEL Blueprint reflects international best practice and ensure effective and efficient protection and management of Australia’s environment.
+The Australian Panel of Experts on Environmental Law has developed recommendations for a new generation of federal environmental legislation that have heavily informed the work of the Places You Love Alliance.
+The APEEL Blueprint reflects international best practice and ensures effective and efficient protection and management of Australia’s environment.

 Australia deserves a robust and integrated system of national environment laws.
 We need to protect our healthy natural ecosystems for future generations.

 The inaugural meeting of the Expert Panel was held in November 2014.
-The Panel will deliver its findings in mid-2016.
+The Panel delivered its findings in mid-2017.

 “We need a ‘next generation’ suite of environmental legislation that embraces emerging trends in environmental management, reflects international best practice and provides for a coordinated and effective approach to environmental regulation across the Australian continent.”

-Visit the The Australian Panel of Experts on Environmental Law website to learn more about their work and technical papers or check out the overview papers below.
+Visit the Australian Panel of Experts on Environmental Law website to learn more about their work and technical papers or check out the overview papers below.